 And, even more important, a more that 200 year know-how of sugar cane together with the traditional craft of distilling and ageing: a legacy of the master-blenders of the past two centuries.

-Since 2000, I have worked for Ron Santa Teresa, an independent family business and the oldest Ron de Venezuela producer.
-In this last decade I have done strategic communications, public relations and became their content guru.
+For many years I worked for Ron Santa Teresa, an independent family business and the oldest Ron de Venezuela producer.
 Because of my job, I have being writing about rum history, economics and the process to make this spirit a world awarded one.

 However, since I moved first to Southern California and more recently to Florida, I’m experiencing a true rum renaissance.
 Not only I have seen rum bars opening worldwide in the last two years, but I’m also discovering and learning about the pleasures of rum as the main ingredient for cutting edge cocktails and fresh market mixology.